basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 They are a little bit like Unity prefabs, and are often stored as one.
 But they are instantiated a little differently, mainly due to the need to warp the meshes along the curves and clone the repeating parts (like support poles).

 This package contains a set of mesh templates to get you started, but you can easily build your own to create your own road types.

+Then select the racetrack object and click the "Create closed circuit" button.

 Supplied templates
 ------------------